MitMaro/git-interactive-rebase-tool/readme/customization.md

 ### Modifier Keys

 Most bindings can be prefixed with `Shift`, `Control` or `Alt`, followed by a `+`.
-These bindings can also be combined in any order, for example `Alt+Control+Delete`. `Shift` combined with any ASCII alphabetic character will not work and the uppercase character must be used instead.
+These bindings can also be combined in any order, for example `Alt+Control+Delete`. `Shift` combined with any ASCII alphabetical character will not work, and the uppercase character must be used instead.

 ### Multiple Key Bindings